The 7 Best Language Learning Software and Apps (Our 2020 Review)

 Look for apps that provide you with games to play, or even allow you to interact with other people who are also using the app.
 This will make learning fun, and perhaps even slightly competitive.
 It also helps you learn the language in a new way that triggers other areas of your brain through mnemonics and funny associations.

-Choose the app or software that provides lessons applicable in real-life scenarios.
+Choose the app or software that provides lessons applicable to real-life scenarios.